November 18, 2020

 Saturday 4:00 p.m. indoors

 Sunday: 8:00 a.m. and 10:00 a.m. noon, and 4:00 p.m. indoors

 Weekdays: 8:00 a.m. indoors.
 Question: if we offered a daily Mass at 6:30 a.m., would you attend?
 Call 946-1675 and let us know!

-Live Masses are held in the upper parking lot on Stevens Drive, except for the indoor Mass on Saturday at 5 p.m..
+Live outdoor Masses are held in the upper parking lot on Stevens Drive.
 Attendance is limited to 200 people per outdoor Mass; attendance indoors is limited to 75 (25 on weekdays).
-Those who attend MUST wear a mask the whole time, maintain a distance of 6 feet from others, and bring their own chair.
-A hat, dark glasses, water, and an umbrella will help beat the heat.
+Those who attend MUST wear a mask the whole time and maintain a distance of 6 feet from others.
+For outdoor Masses, bring your own chair and whatever you need to keep warm ;).